ManiMozaffar/awesome-resumes/README.md

   - ✅ **Provide a brief description of each project, including its purpose, your role, and the technologies used**
   - ✅ **Focus on your contributions to the project and any notable achievements, such as meeting tight deadlines or exceeding project goals**
     - 👍 • Optimized the database design to improve query performance, resulting in a 20% reduction in page load times
-    - 👎 • Worked on the frontend, designing the user interface and implementing many features (Not an achievements)
+    - 👎 • Worked on the frontend, designing the user interface and implementing many features (Not an achievement)
   - ❌ **Don't include irrelevant or outdated projects that don't showcase your current skills and expertise**
   - ❌ **Avoid listing incomplete or ongoing projects, unless they are particularly impressive or demonstrate a unique skill set**